 Baha’u’llah’s revelation was preceded by nineteen years by the revelation of another Persian prophet who took the title of the Bab, meaning “the Gate.”
 The Bab viewed his teachings as a gate between him and the prophet that would appear soon after him.
 Because of the profound effect the teachings of these two had on Persia (which was rigidly dogmatic in its practice of Islam) the Bab was imprisoned, then executed for heresy.
 Thousands of his followers faced the same fate.
 For the same reasons, Baha’u’llah spent forty years in exile and imprisonment, lastly in the prison-city of Akka in Palestine.
 He suffered a life of torture and deprivation in order to bring the world a new set of spiritual teachings and to renew the universal, changeless spiritual teachings that lie at the core of all revealed religion.
 Persecuted relentlessly, he still persevered in delivering that message, which has now begun to revolutionize humanity’s future.

 The Baha’i Faith is about unity.
+Specifically, it is about working for unity at all levels of society.

 Just about anywhere you go on the planet, you’ll find Baha’is—the Baha’i Faith is the world’s second-most widespread religion after Christianity, spanning the globe and working to unite it.
 Baha’is have no clergy or churches, gathering together in democratically-led communities and welcoming everyone.